 The longer you own your vehicle, the more likely it is that you’ll run into electrical problems.
 While those problems usually consist of burnt bulbs and blown fuses, occasionally, they can get a bit more complicated.

-Don’t worry; while you’re stressed out and concerned about the cost of repairs, the answer is usually more straightforward than you think.
-Below we break down the most common reasons your taillights don’t work, but your brake lights still do.
+Don’t worry!
+Even when you’re stressed out and concerned about the cost of repairs, the answer is usually more straightforward than you think.
+Below, we break down the most common reasons your taillights don’t work, but your brake lights still do.

-6 Taillights Don’t Work But Brake Lights Do Causes
+6 Causes of Taillights Don’t Work But Brake Lights Do

-Here is a more detailed list of the most common causes when taillights do not work, but brake lights do.
+While these are not all of the possible causes, they are the most common ones.
+Here is a more detailed list of the most common reasons why your tail lights do not work, but brake lights do.

-Furthermore, many manufactures use separate bulbs for the taillights and the brake lights.
+Furthermore, many manufacturers use separate bulbs for the taillights and the brake lights.
 If the taillight bulb burns out, you’ll need to replace it.

-Finally, if you just swapped out the bulbs, the problem might be that you’re using the wrong ones.
-Some people think that if it fits, then it’s the right bulb.
+Finally, if you just swapped out the bulbs, the problem might be that you’re using the wrong bulb type.
+Some people think that if it fits, it’s the right bulb.
 That’s not true.
-If you still have the old bulbs check the part number and compare it to the replacement bulbs.
+If you still have the old bulbs, check the part number and compare it to the replacement bulbs.

 If you’ve already ditched the old bulbs, check your owner’s manual or Google to try and find the correct bulb for your vehicle!
 Keep in mind that the brand doesn’t matter, but the part numbers need to be cross-compatible if you’re switching brands.